ragona/clobber/README.md

 It can be a lot of work setting up a load test. `clobber` aims to simply throw a lot of traffic at a host, and much of the time that's all you need.
 If you need more configuration check out the examples.

-## Tips: Tuning and Troubleshooting TCP Performance
+## Tuning and Troubleshooting TCP Performance

 There are a couple of small tweaks you can do to the client host to enable much higher throughput.